Common Names

 Clinical Summary

-Peppermint is an herb prevalent in Europe and North America and has been used as medicine for several centuries.
+Peppermint is an herb prevalent in Europe and North America with a long medicinal history.
 It is taken orally as a carminative to treat digestive problems, applied topically as a counter-irritant for aches and cold symptoms, and its essential oil is used in aromatherapy.
 Peppermint is also widely used to flavor candies and oral hygiene products.
-Both extracts and essential oil derived from peppermint demonstrated antiviral, anti-inflammatory, antioxidant (35), antibacterial (36) (37), antifungal (38), antidiabetic (47) and antifibrotic (48) effects in preclinical studies.
+Both its extracts and essential oil demonstrated antiviral, anti-inflammatory, antioxidant (35), antibacterial (36) (37), antifungal (38), antidiabetic (47) and antifibrotic (48) effects in preclinical studies.

-Clinical studies indicate benefits of peppermint oil, used topically, for alleviating headaches (1); and oral intake for modulating cognitive performance (43); for alleviating symptoms of dysphagia and chest pain (50); and for controlling dyspepsia, gastric spasms, and general gastrointestinal discomfort (7) (33) (39).
-In addition, a combination of peppermint and caraway oils was found safe and effective for short-term treatment of functional dyspepsia (51).
-Pre-treatment with peppermint oil was shown to beneficial in decreasing pain and in reducing colonic spasms in patients during colonoscopy (34); and conclusions from a meta analysis indicate it to be safe and effective against pain and global symptoms associated with irritable bowel syndrome (40) although an ileocolonic-release oil did not have similar effects (52).
+Clinical data suggest benefits of topical peppermint oil for alleviating headaches (1) and oral use for modulating cognitive performance (43) , alleviating symptoms of dysphagia and chest pain (50), and controlling dyspepsia, gastric spasms, and general gastrointestinal discomfort (7) (33) (39).
+A combination of peppermint and caraway oils improved functional gastrointestinal disorders (53) and was useful as a short-term treatment of dyspepsia (51).
+Pre-treatment with peppermint oil decreased pain and colonic spasms in patients during colonoscopy (34).
+Meta analyses suggest reductions in symptoms of irritable bowel syndrome (40) (54) although an ileocolonic-release oil did not have any benefit (52).
+Additional studies show peppermint may improve physical performance (55) and hypothyroidism (56).

-Furthermore, inhalation of peppermint oil was shown useful in controlling nausea and vomiting in pregnant women (46); as well as in postoperative cardiac surgery patients (41), but conflicting findings suggest aromatherapy to be only as effective as a placebo for relief of postoperative nausea (45).
-A systematic review revealed that current evidence to support use of peppermint for postoperative nausea and vomiting is of low quality, warranting more research (42).
+Inhalation of peppermint oil relieved upset stomach, discomfort, and nervousness in pediatric surgical patients (57), controlled nausea and vomiting in pregnant women (46) and postoperative cardiac surgery patients (41).
+But conflicting findings suggest aromatherapy to be only as effective as placebo for relief of postoperative nausea (45) warranting more research (42).

-Peppermint has also been studied for possible anticancer effects.
-Anti-tumorigenic potential was observed against several human cancer cell lines (10) (11).
-Studies in animal models indicate peppermint’s effectiveness against radiation-induced testicular damage (12); benzo[a]pyrene-induced lung carcinogenicity (13) (14); and preventive effects against tobacco-induced carcinogenesis (15).
-An herbal mouthwash containing chamomile and peppermint was shown to alleviate complications and symptoms associated with oral mucositis in patients undergoing hematopoietic stem cell transplantation (44).
-More studies are needed.
+Peppermint also showed antitumor effects against several human cancer cell lines (10) (11).
+Animal models indicate effectiveness against radiation-induced testicular damage (12), benzo[a]pyrene-induced lung carcinogenicity (13) (14), and preventive effects against tobacco-induced carcinogenesis (15).
+An herbal mouthwash containing chamomile and peppermint alleviated complications and symptoms associated with oral mucositis in patients undergoing hematopoietic stem cell transplantation (44).
+Inhalation of peppermint oil may reduce chemo-induced nausea and vomiting in pediatric (58) and adult cancer patients (59) (60).

 Food Sources